Practical Business Applications of Relational Analytics

 Bridges or knowledge brokers in your organization can be seen as people who connect different regions, different teams, or even different job grades, and these bridges are critical for an efficient information and communication flow to promote knowledge sharing and innovation within a firm.

-Organizations must pay special attention to the bridges / knowledge broker and have plans into place to transmit the knowledge and relationships of the bridge to another employee or a wider group, because if a network bridge leaves or retires, there will otherwise be a significant loss of both knowledge and social capital which will cause damage to the organization.
+Organizations must pay special attention to the bridges/knowledge broker and have plans in place to transmit the knowledge and relationships of the bridge to another employee or a wider group because if a network bridge leaves or retires, there will otherwise be a significant loss of both knowledge and social capital which will cause damage to the organization.

 Relational Analytics can assist organizations in proactively identifying and resolving such issues before they occur.

 Relational Analytics can be extremely useful for HR while designing engagement initiatives for new hires.
 HR can assist new hires strategically build relationships within the organization to help them integrate and culturally fit into the organization.